Monday, January 26, 2015

 The first ACE VENTURA movie was just as solid as the other works featuring the funny man Jim Carrey; even the sequel, When Nature Callswhich I once explored, is equally a great chapter.
 I now find myself a confessed fanatical viewer of the comedian and his creative genius of unleashing spontaneous/manic humour and energy into some of his well-known roles.
 Because the Dumb & Dumber sequel came out in Australia, I decided to critique the first instalment and several other Carrey classics (if some are lesser-known) in preparation to celebrate the new and latest addition.
 It was the inception of Jim's career as a talented movie star, and in this film, what a solid beginning to a man's career.
 It was truly satisfying to master an amusing plot that presents complex plot twists.

 Jim is responsible for shaping and crafting his unique/memorable title character.
 The one quality Carrey achieves in every scene is exceptional humour, which can appeal to a market of movie-goers.
-His co-stars Sean Young and Courteney Cox are good as they were competent in their roles but never matched the finesse from Jim.
+His co-stars Sean Young and Courteney Cox are good as they were competent in their roles but never matched Jim's finesse.
 I remember loving the part where Ace disguises himself as a patient in a mental institution.

 ACE VENTURA was almost one of the greatest top Carrey films of all time, which gets outclassed by Dumb & Dumber, as it shines through as the un-defeated comedy that Carrey is particularly proud of starring in that movie.
 While a few bits aren't politically correct, it doesn't stop ACE VENTURA from being a funny movie.
-I recommend it to fans of Jim Carrey.
+I recommend it to Jim Carrey fans.

 Star rating: (8/10) Very Good Movie